Violet-joy/Violet-joy.github.io/_pages/Projects.md

 [Download Report (PDF)](/assets/Explanatory%20Data%20Analysis%20Assignment%203.pdf)

-### Project Title: Business Intelligence on Power BI Assignment
+### Project Title: Business Intelligence on Power BI

 **Description:**
 This project focused on using Microsoft Power BI to transform raw hotel management data into insightful dashboards and reports.
 It included data cleaning, modeling, and visualization to support decision-making processes for key stakeholders.